-Estates having a taxable value under a relevant threshold are entirely exempt.
+Estates having a taxable value under a relevant threshold are entirely exempt from Probate Tax.

 It is important to note that where the taxable value exceeds the relevant threshold, the entire estate is liable to tax.
 In arriving at the taxable value of the estate, the following deductions from the gross estate are allowable: